 Detentions may be assigned and administered by the regular classroom teacher or administration.
-Detention duration (1/2 hour, 1 hour, 1 1⁄2 hours) and time (before school, after school, or during lunch) will be determined by the teacher or administrator.
+Detention duration (30 minutes to 1 hour) and time (before school, after school, or during lunch) will be determined by the teacher or administrator.
 Failure to serve detention will result in further disciplinary action.